nadegelemperiere-robotics/limenurse/_sources/installation.rst.txt

 - Enable USB device mode in the Raspberry Pi firmware
 - Load necessary kernel modules (dwc2)
 - Set device-tree overlays
-- Install the `limelight-gadget.sh`_ script to mock limelight USB descriptors and force usb0 gateway IP address
+- Install the `limelight-gadget.sh`_ script to mock limelight USB descriptors on both ecm on usb0 and rndis on usb1 interfaces
 - Install the systemd `limelight-gadget.service`_ to start and persist the script

 .. _`scripts/01-configure-gadget.sh`: ../scripts/01-configure-gadget.sh